YoungHomSeminar/younghomseminar.github.io/content/about.md

 math: true
 ---

 The goal of this online seminar is to provide a meeting space for young people in homotopy theory to share their research with people in the same area.
-All incoming, current and recently graduated PhD students are welcome to participate, but the speaker slots are reserved for current PhD students.
+All incoming, current and recently graduated PhD students are welcome to participate.

 The talks will be held online, biweekly, on Thursdays 2pm GMT.